 I served my crunchy shrimp rolls with a peanut dip made with a Nigerian style spicy peanut butter called ose-oji (recipe coming soon).
 You may also serve it with a sweet and spicy sauce of your choice.

 - 2 lbs of large deveined tail on shrimp about 25 shrimp

 - 15 sheets of thawed spring roll wraps

 - 2 tbsp cornstarch plus 2 tbsp water

 - 2 tsp onion salt or any all purpose seasoning of your choice

 - Optional: 3 tbsp Nigerian spicy peanut butter plus 1 tsp honey

-I’d love to hear back from you on how your firecracker shrimp recipes turned out!
+I’d love to hear back from you on how your shrimp rolls turned out!
 Tell me if you changed anything up or even if it didn’t come out as expected.
-Also if you’re feeling extra adventurous, why not try out the my Lamb Samosa recipes or some Nice Flaky Meat Pies to get a taste of some other small chops Nigerians love to consume?
+Also if you’re feeling extra adventurous, why not try out my Lamb Samosa recipes or some Nice Flaky Meat Pies to get a taste of some other small chops Nigerians love to consume?